Well, we are now past our two month mark in the RV. Doesn’t seem like it. Seems like we’ve only been in for a short while.

 Couple the cellular connection via the router with a cellular booster, and you now can boost bad signal strength to something usable.
 It is called a WeBoost, and they make a car, an RV, and a tractor trailer truck unit.
 It takes a weak signal and boosts it, then rebroadcasts that signal locally.
 For instance, where we stayed on Whidbey Island had crappy to non-existent signal and get a bar or two “upgrade.”
 This helps to make sure we have strong signal on our connections for work.

 How can you be sure AT&T and Verizon are available?

 One of the biggest concerns as we plan our travels is what our connection will be like when we get to a new RV park.
 Good Internet is our primary consideration for any stay that spans a work week.

 Well, Googlesphere to the rescue!

 There are a few good resources for determining signal availability.
-A couple are RV park and campground review sites: AllStays and Campendium.
-Both are basically crowdsourced reviews that also include details about the strength of cellular signals.
-They are good resources, but not every entry has details about the the strength of the connection.
+One is RV park and campground review site, Campendium.
+It’s basically crowd-sourced reviews that also include details about the strength of cellular signals.
+It’s a good resource, but not every entry has details about the the strength of the connection.

 The best we’ve found on the market is OpenSignal.
-It provides a good deal of crowdsourced data to give you heat maps of coverage in specific places for each carrier.
+It provides a good deal of crowd-sourced data to give you heat maps of coverage in specific places for each carrier.
 This is very useful.
 If we see very few data points that seem weak, we skip that RV park.
-If we see good coverage for one or both of our carriers, then we can apply our other criteria for staying in a park (which will likely take us back to AllStays and Compendium).
+If we see good coverage for one or both of our carriers, then we can apply our other criteria for staying in a park (which will likely take us back to Campendium).

 And power?
 What about the power?